green-code-initiative/ecoCode-javascript/eslint-plugin/CONTRIBUTING.md

 Please add as many valid and invalid uses cases as necessary for a each rule.\
 This will allow a large code coverage and avoid false positives.

-Run the following script to start all test suites: `yarn run test`.
+Run the following script to start all test suites: `yarn run test`.\
+To display tests coverage, use `yarn run test:cov`.

 ### Register the rule